Jon Olsson

-Jon Anders Olsson Delér (born 17 August 1982) is a professional freeskier and alpine ski racer from Sweden.
-Born in Mora, Olsson Delér started his career as a ski racer but at age 16 he switched his race skis for twin tips and quit ski racing.
-Eight years later, after a 50 000 SEK (US$5826.22) bet with fellow skier Jens Byggmark, Olsson Delér started ski racing again with the goal of the bets being to make it to the Olympics in 2014.
+Jon Anders Olsson (born 17 August 1982) is a former professional freeskier and alpine ski racer from Sweden.
+Born in Mora, Olsson started his career as a ski racer but at age 16 he switched his race skis for twin tips and quit ski racing.
+Eight years later, after a 50 000 SEK (US$5826.22) bet with fellow skier Jens Byggmark, Olsson started ski racing again with the goal of the bets being to make it to the Olympics in 2014.
 He now competes in both freestyle and ski racing.
-Olsson Delér is known for his invention of several new double flips, including a D-spin 720 into a flatspin 540 (DJ flip), a switch double rodeo 1080 (hexo flip), a double flatspin 900 (kangaroo flip), and a switch cork 720 to flatspin 540 (the tornado).
+Olsson is known for his invention of several new double flips, including a D-spin 720 into a flatspin 540 (DJ flip), a switch double rodeo 1080 (hexo flip), a double flatspin 900 (kangaroo flip), and a switch cork 720 to flatspin 540 (the tornado).

-Since 2005 Olsson Delér has hosted the big air event Jon Olsson Invitational, also known as JOI.
+Most of the years between 2005 and 2015, Olsson hosted the big air event Jon Olsson Invitational, also known as JOI.
 In 2007 the event was voted best big air event by freeskier magazine.
 From 2007 to 2010 he also hosted Jon Olsson Super Sessions (JOSS), a freeskiing film contest that takes place in Åre, Sweden.
 The event consisted of teams of skiers skiing for approximately two weeks with a film crew and creating a short ski film.
-Olsson Delér made his debut in the Alpine Skiing World Cup in Val-d'Isère in December 2010, as part of a plan to make the Swedish alpine ski team at the 2014 Winter Olympics.
-Hans Olsson, a Swedish alpine skier specialising in the speed events, is Jon Olsson Delér's brother.
+Olsson made his debut in the Alpine Skiing World Cup in Val-d'Isère in December 2010, as part of a plan to make the Swedish alpine ski team at the 2014 Winter Olympics.
+Hans Olsson, a Swedish alpine skier specialising in the speed events, is Jon Olsson's brother.

-Jon Anders Olsson Delér is also a professional freestyle rapper, Olsson Delér participated in a rap contest 2019.
-The event was hosted by Redbull and Olsson Delér ended up in the fourth-place in the tournament.
-The event was known as the biggest rap event in the history, which it was estimated that Olsson Delér earned approximately 2-million YouTube subscribers shortly after the event ended.